 You must apply and be accepted by Darton State College and the Human Services Technology Program.
 Refer to and complete the requirements outlined in the Human Services Technology Application Packet.

 - Bachelor Degree in Psychology, Sociology, Social Work, or Rehabilitation: The Human Services Technology Program has negotiated two-plus-two articulation agreements with Georgia Southwestern State University, and Thomas University.
 Students who graduate with an Associate of Science degree in Human Services Technology from Darton College are able to transfer as juniors into the Psychology or Sociology bachelor degree programs at Georgia Southwestern State University.
 They may make a similar transfer to the Social Work or Rehabilitation Services bachelor degree programs at Thomas University.

-- Employment Opportunities: The profession of human services is one of the top ten “hot job tracks” in the nation and in the state of Georgia.
-It is the fourth fastest growing occupation with 100 annual openings or more.
+- Employment Opportunities: Per the Georgia Department of Labor (2014) Human Services is listed as one of the occupations with the most annual openings within the Highest Demand Industries.
 As our lives become more complex, more problems in living occur, and more human service jobs are created.
 Entry level salaries average about $25,000/year; midlevel salaries range from $26,000-$35,000; and top level salaries start at about $52,000/year.
 Check the following web site for possible career opportunities:

 - National Organization for Human Services (NOHS) www.nationalhumanservices.org

 - Southern Organization for Human Services (SOHS) www.sohse.org